-Daniel Loewy moved to Littleton from Portland, OR as a child and despite working and studying around the country and the world, has ever since called Denver his home.
-Dan attended Chapman University in Southern California, graduating with a B.A. in Public Relations and Advertising in 2011.
+Daniel Loewy moved to Littleton, Colorado from Portland, Oregon as a child.
+Despite working and studying around the world, he has always called Colorado his home.
+Mr. Loewy attended Chapman University in Southern California, graduating with a Bachelor of Arts in Public Relations and Advertising in 2011.
 After graduating, Dan returned to Colorado and obtained his certification to teach English as a foreign language.
-In 2012, he traveled to southern Chile to teach schoolchildren at a public school.
+In 2012, he traveled to southern Chile to teach school children at a public school.

 After returning from Chile, Daniel worked some odd jobs around town, but was not fully satisfied and felt he could make a larger difference in the community by training to become a lawyer.
 He attended Washington University School of Law in Saint Louis, Missouri.
 Mr. Loewy was awarded as William R. and Laura Rand Orthwein Scholar at Law.
 He was also an executive member of the school’s Energy and Environmental Law Society and worked as a Senior Editor for the Washington University Jurisprudence Review—the only exclusively student-run legal journal in the country.